 In July 2000, an Ontario Court of Appeal ruled against the Canadian law because it did not address medical necessity and on July 31, 2001 a new regulation was enacted by the cabinet which addressed medical use.
 In January 2003, a lower Ontario court ruled simple possession laws banning cannabis unconstitutional, although it is unclear what the long term implications of this might be.

-Most police in Toronto are educated about where the real harm lies, and won’t charge you unless you are being an ass.
+Law Enforcement: Pretty much depends what sort of cop you wind up encountering.
+Most cops in the city are pretty educated about where the real harm lies, and won’t charge you unless you are being an ass.
 Be discreet, be polite, and hope for the best.
-It really depends on what sort of cop you wind up encountering.

-An old recommendation was to go to the Scarborough Town Centre (reachable by subway).
+Where to buy Marijuana in Toronto: Head to the Scarborough Town Centre (reachable by subway).
 When you exit the train station make a right and walk down the stairs – this is the Scarborough Civic Centre courtyard.
-There are skater kids all over the place here – ask a few of them and you’ll likely find.
-HOWEVER.
-Recent reports have not had much success in this area, it can be hit or miss.
+There are skater kids all over the place here – ask a few of them and you’ll likely find. and also:

 The nightclubs around Richmond Street or Adelaide Street West, in the Area between Spadina and University Avenue are a good place to look. ”

 and: ” I found that walking up and down yonge street which is the same street that the hockey hall of fame is on works well.
 Walk south to the intersection of yonge street and college street (by toronto university), there is a mission a little further south where you can get whatever you want.
 Ask the rastas, they will point you the right way.”

 Editors Recommendation: “If your new to town go hang around the hostels Located between Richmond St. and Adelaide St. there are always cool people hanging around, usually happy to help you find something, sometimes it is some SERIOUS good stuff!!”